oconnor663/bao/docs/spec.md

 benefits, though, and it's not clear whether complicating the definition of Bao would be worth it.
 See [issue #19](https://github.com/oconnor663/bao/issues/19).

+It might be tempting to drop the length bytes from the root hash entirely, if we domain-separate the parent nodes instead.
+It's possible that that could be proven to also prevent collisions, with (very slightly) less overhead.
+However, verifying the length as part of the root hash is important for the decoder.
+Say an encoding has a real length of 7 chunks, but an attacker tweaks it to say it's only 5 chunks.
+If the victim then starts decoding and tries to seek to the 6th chunk, what happens?
+The decoder would probably report a successful EOF from the following read, even though the real file is supposed to have bytes at that point.
+That's an unacceptable mutation of the encoding.
+The current approach verifies the reported length as associated data for the root, and always verifies the root regardless of the seek target.
+If want to drop our ability to verify the length, we would need some other way to detect truncation when seeking.

 ### Use something larger than 64 bits for the length counter.

 2<sup>64</sup> bytes, or about 16 exbibytes, is large enough that it would be